piegope/doc/docs/en/rdm/windows/data-sources/data-sources-types/advanced-data-sources/microsoft-azure-sql/index.md

 Manage Cache
 		</td>
 		<td>
 Manage the data source cache.
 On large data sources caching is a must and will increase performance significantly.
-For more information, please consult the [Manage Cache](/rdm/windows/data-sources/manage-cache/) topic.
+For more information, please consult [Manage Cache](/rdm/windows/data-sources/manage-cache/).
 		</td>
 	</tr>
 	<tr>